 Be aware of the wind; depending on the directing it is blowing, vapors and water may head in a different direction.
 The water temperature is scorching, and it can be quite dangerous.
 Do keep a safe distance!

 Icelandic Geysers: the Power of Nature

-Haukadalur Valley and all of these geysers are close to Reykjavik.
-You can easily plan a day tour to the area to see mother nature in all its splendor.
+Haukadalur Valley and all of these geysers are close to the capital.
+You can easily plan a day trip from Reykjavík directly to the area to see mother nature in all its splendor.
 You can also add an extra stop at the Secret Lagoon, a natural hot spring area close to the Golden Circle in a small village called Fluðir.